ContextLab/davos/README.md

 One simple but powerful use for [onion comments](#the-onion-comment) is making `smuggle` statements version-sensitive.

-Python does not provide native, viable a way to ensure a third-party package imported at runtime matches a specific version, or fits a particular [version constraint](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
+Python does not provide native, viable a way to ensure a third-party package imported at runtime matches a specific version or fits a particular [version constraint](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
-Many packages expose their version info via a top-level `__version__` attribute (see [PEP 396](https://www.python.org/dev/peps/pep-0396/)), and certain tools such as the standard library's [`importlib.metadata`](https://docs.python.org/3/library/importlib.metadata.html) and [`setuptools`](https://setuptools.readthedocs.io/en/latest/index.html)'s [`pkg_resources`](https://setuptools.readthedocs.io/en/latest/pkg_resources.html) attempt to parse version info from installed distributions.
-However, using these to constrain imported package would enail writing extra code to compare version strings and _still_ require manually installing the desired version and restarting the interpreter any time an invalid version is caught.
+Many packages expose their version info via a top-level `__version__` attribute (see [PEP 396](https://www.python.org/dev/peps/pep-0396/)), and certain tools (such as the standard library's [`importlib.metadata`](https://docs.python.org/3/library/importlib.metadata.html) and [`setuptools`](https://setuptools.readthedocs.io/en/latest/index.html)'s [`pkg_resources`](https://setuptools.readthedocs.io/en/latest/pkg_resources.html)) attempt to parse version info from installed distributions.
+However, using these to constrain imported package would require writing extra code to compare version strings and _still_ having manually installing the desired version and restarting the interpreter any time an invalid version is caught.

 Additionally, for packages installed through a version control system (e.g., [git](https://git-scm.com/)), this would be insensitive to differences between revisions (e.g., commits) within the same semantic version.

-**`davos` solves these issues** by allowing you to specify a specific version or set of acceptable versions for each `smuggle`d package.
+**`davos` solves these issues** by allowing you to specify a specific version or set of acceptable versions for each smuggled package.
 To do this, simply provide a [version specifier](https://www.python.org/dev/peps/pep-0440/#version-specifiers) in an [onion comment](#the-onion-comment) next to the `smuggle` statement:
 ```python